What is an IVA?

 Your credit history may still be thin after 6 years of limited credit use, but there are lenders who specialise in finding loans, mortgages and credit cards for people who have had issues with their credit.

 Remember, making multiple applications within 3-6 months can damage your credit history further.
 You can use an eligibility checker to see if you'd be accepted for a credit card without damaging your credit history before you apply.

 By becoming a member of our app CredAbility, you can keep an eye on your credit report and monitor your score for any improvements after making payments toward your IVA.

 Do you have to declare an IVA after six years?

 Although your IVA will usually only stay on your credit report for six years, lenders can (and usually will) ask you to declare any past credit issues you’ve had, which would include an IVA.

-Before taking out credit or going down an alternative route, it’s always best to speak to your Insolvency Practitioner.
-They know your situation and so will be able to advise you on which options are available for you and help you come to the best decision for your financial situation.
+Speak to your insolvency practitioner.
+They will be able to advise you on which options are available and help make the best decision for your financial situation.